mvasin/react-div-100vh/README.md

 </Div100vh>
 ```

-The rest of the props are passed through to the underlying `div` unchanged.
+The rest of the props are passed through to the underlying `div` that `Div100vh` renders unchanged.

 ## Additional considerations